nilqed/fricas_input/spad/derham/doc/_build/html/_sources/section-1.0.txt

 ..
 [3] Herbert Federer.
 Geometric Measure Theory.
 Springer, Au age: Reprint of
        the 1st ed.
 Berlin, Heidelberg, New York 1969 edition.

 ..
 [4] Harley Flanders and Mathematics.
-Di erential Forms with Applications to
+Differential Forms with Applications to
        the Physical Sciences.
 Dover Pubn Inc, Auflage: Revised. edition.

 ..
 [5] L. A. Lambe and D. E. Radford.
 Introduction to the Quantum Yang-Baxter